What is Pondwatch JE? - Spot wildlife in your pond and share your sightings to help pond conservation!

-Jersey has three native amphibian species, and a host of other wildlife for which ponds are a vital habitat.
-Pondwatch JE is a new project that aims to gather sightings of Jersey’s pondlife to help assess their conservation status, distribution and habitat requirements.
+Why ponds? - Jersey has three native amphibian species, and a host of other wildlife for which ponds are a vital habitat for them to survive.

-Level 1 – spend 30 minutes looking for wildlife in ponds and send us your results.
-No experience or training is required.
+Join in!
+Level 1 – spend 30 minutes looking for wildlife in your pond and send us your sightings here

-Get the resources you need to get started on your Pondwatch JE journey at the Jersey Amphibian and Reptile Group (JARG) website.
-Here you will find: survey forms, survey guides, ID guides, species fact sheets, health and safety information and more.
+Resources - Here you will find: survey forms, survey guides, ID guides, species fact sheets, health and safety information and more.
+Jersey Amphibian and Reptile Group (JARG) website.

 The western toad (Bufo spinosus), known locally as the crapaud, is found throughout the island and breeds in both semi-natural water bodies and garden ponds.
 Rather than the spawn clumps laid by frogs, they lay strings of spawn.